ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 For more documentation, check out the [redis docs](http://redis.io/documentation).

-## Configuring the ShieldBattery server
+#### Configuring the ShieldBattery server

-Inside the `server` folder, copy `sample.env` to a file named `.env`.
-Edit this file sas you see fit to match your local configuration.
+In the root directory, copy `sample.env` to a file named `.env`.
+Edit this file as you see fit to match your local configuration.

 ## Installing dependencies

-Every directory with a `yarn.lock` needs to have it's dependencies installed with Yarn.
+Every directory with a `yarn.lock` needs to have its dependencies installed with Yarn.
 You can do this manually, or simply run `yarnall` from the root directory:

 ```